mi-mran/mytanah/README.md

-# mytanah
+# MyTanah

-MyTanah repo for all things sustainable and green.
+Life, Lands, Livelihood Enriched.

+## Todo

+- add sketches for LoRa E32 transmitter and receiver (when adding sketch, please upload documentation of specific pinouts used)
+- to discuss network topology of transceiver system